History of Asset Forfeiture

 Forfeiture has been used, literally since ancient times, to take property wrongfully used or acquired.
-References to forfeiture in the Old Testament1, Greek2 and Roman3 law indicate that its purpose was to exact a penalty against property which had been used or acquired in connection with some type of prohibited conduct.
-In modern times, forfeiture is used to protect the public from harmful products and the property of criminal enterprise.4
+References to forfeiture in the Old Testament, Greek and Roman law indicate that its purpose was to exact a penalty against property which had been used or acquired in connection with some type of prohibited conduct.
+In modern times, forfeiture is used to protect the public from harmful products and the property of criminal enterprise.

-The first statute authorizing civil forfeiture was enacted by Congress in 1789 as a sanction for the use of ships in customs violations.5 In 1978, Congress expanded the law to permit forfeiture of all money used in, or acquired from, the illegal drug trade6 and authorized the forfeiture of real property in 1984.7
+The first statute authorizing civil forfeiture was enacted by Congress in 1789 as a sanction for the use of ships in customs violations.
+In 1978, Congress expanded the law to permit forfeiture of all money used in, or acquired from, the illegal drug trade and authorized the forfeiture of real property in 1984.

 As a result, criminals are deprived of their working capital and their profits, thereby preventing them from operating.
 A secondary benefit of forfeiture laws is that forfeited property, or the proceeds of its sale, has been turned over to law enforcement and is used to fight against crime.
 While the purpose of forfeiture and the evaluation of a forfeiture law or program should never be based solely on the generation of revenue, it is only fitting that forfeited property be used to combat those who seek to profit from crime.